-It is a privilege to be able to support families at a vulnerable time in their lives and be a part of their journey – before, during and after the arrangements.
-I enjoy being involved in community activities to let others know we are more than just a Funeral Home.
-I have recently qualified as a Cruse Bereavement Support Volunteer and am studying towards Level 3 in Counselling.
-I am involved in 7th Bangor Scout Group and am part of the PTA in a local high school.
-I enjoy walking – especially by the sea, holidays, musical theatre and yoga.
+Carolyn finds it a privilege to be able to support families at a vulnerable time in their lives and be a part of their journey – before, during and after the arrangements.
+She enjoys being involved in community activities to let others know they are more than just a Funeral Home.
+She has recently qualified as a Cruse Bereavement Support Volunteer and is studying towards Level 3 in Counselling.
+She is also involved in 7th Bangor Scout Group and am part of the PTA in a local high school.
+She enjoys walking – especially by the sea, holidays, musical theatre and yoga.

-I have a Level 3 Advanced Diploma in Funeral Arranging / Administration.
+Carolyn has a Level 3 Advanced Diploma in Funeral Arranging / Administration.
 Awarded in 2012.
-My colleague and I took part in a community activity with a local church and as a branch we were awarded with Community Activity of the Year in 2011.
+Carolyn and her colleagues take part in community activity. working with the local church and as a branch they were awarded with Community Activity of the Year in 2011.

-I have a Bachelor’s degree in History from Anglia Ruskin University in Cambridge and a Master’s degree, also in History from Queen’s University Belfast, hoping one day to progress further and obtain my PhD in History.
-My main passion is sports, particularly football and athletics, however I also enjoy watching television shows and movies, in particular Marvel Studios movies as I am a massive fan of comic books.
-I also love travelling to the United States to experience different lifestyles and cultures.
-I have many awards in sports and academia on top of my university degrees.
+His main passion are sports, particularly football and athletics, however he also enjoy watching television shows and movies, in particular Marvel Studios movies as he is a massive fan of comic books.
+He also loves travelling to the United States to experience different lifestyles and cultures.
+He has many awards in sports and academia on top of his university degrees.